rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

    I'd hope so!

  - Should one be able to opt-out of implicit build and development dependencies?
-   I'd like to create a new crate containing testing annotations as compiler plugins, but this entails creating a new sort of test-only plugin dependency (combination of development and build).
-   Additionally, currently, it makes sense to always make `std` available for `build.rs` since it must exist for the compiler.
+   Currently, it makes sense to always make `std` available for `build.rs` since it must exist for the compiler.
    But if platform-specific parts of the `std` are exposed only with features or "scenarios" (a newly-proposed mechanism specifically for handling environment differences), then we lose an opportunity to be able to express mandatory cross-compiling.
    Finally, in the far future it may be possible to build rustc on platforms where all of `std` isn't available, invalidating the reasoning that `std` is never unavailable as a build dependency.